A Good Run of Bad Luck

 "A Good Run of Bad Luck" is a song co-written and recorded by American country music artist Clint Black.
 It was released in February 1994 as the fourth single from his album No Time to Kill.
 It reached number one on both the United States and Canadian country charts.
 The song was written by Black and Hayden Nicholas.
 It also appeared on the 1994 soundtrack to the film Maverick.

 Content

 The song is an uptempo that discusses falling in love by using gambling metaphors.
 The narrator compares gambling to love relationships.

 Music video

-The music video was Clint's first that he directed himself, and premiered in early 1994.
-The music video shows Black and his band playing in a dark room with a bunch of cards on the floor.
-Also scenes from the movie Maverick, in which Clint had a cameo and whose soundtrack the song also appears on, are shown in the video.
+The music video was Black's first that he directed himself, and premiered in early 1994.
+The music video shows Black and his band playing in a dark room with playing cards on the floor.
+Also scenes from the movie Maverick, in which Black had a cameo and whose soundtrack the song also appears on, are shown in the video.